Sampi-Numworks/Omega-Atom/README.md

 # Sampi-PSE
 ## About

 The PSE app for Numworks.
-This repository is a fork of [Omega-Atom](https://github.com/Omega-Numworks/Omega-Atom) which itself is a fork from [M4xi1m3/nw-atom](https://github.com/M4xi1m3/nw-atom).
+This repository is a fork of [Omega-Atom](https://github.com/Omega-Numworks/Omega-Atom) which is a fork from [M4xi1m3/nw-atom](https://github.com/M4xi1m3/nw-atom).

 ## License